-STAND-ALONE SUSTAINABILITY REPORTING

-Sustainability reports address the relevant ESG information needs of investors and sometimes other stakeholders, such as consumers and civil society.

-After a company determines certain ESG factors are material to its business over a specific time horizon, it may decide to include this information in its financial reports.50 These likely cover a smaller set of ESG factors than the other options listed.
+STAND-ALONE FINANCIAL REPORTING WITH INTEGRATED SUSTAINABILITY REPORTING MATERIAL ESG FACTORS REPORTING 51 Sustainability reports address the relevant ESG information needs of investors and sometimes other stakeholders, such as consumers and civil society.
+After a company determines certain ESG factors are material to its business over a specific time horizon, it may decide to include this information in its financial reports.
+These likely cover a smaller set of ESG factors than the other options listed.
+An integrated report is a concise communication about how an organization's strategy, governance, performance and prospects, in the context of its external environment, lead to the creation of value over the short, medium and long term.